companieshouse/docker-cic/README.md

 # docker-cic
-Provides builds for cic-domain and cic-app images
+Provides builds for cic-domain, cic-apache and cic-app images

 ## cic-domain
 This build extends the ch-weblogic image and adds a WebLogic domain configuration for the Community Interest Companies (CIC) application.
+The image produced by this build can be run, but it is not of practical value and is designed to be further extended by the cic-app build/image.

 The domain is simple and comprises:
  - Administration server - (intended to run in wladmin container)
- - Single managed server & nodemanager - (intended to run in wlserver1 container)
+ - Two managed servers & nodemanager - (intended to run in wlserver1 & wlserver2 containers)
  - Datasource for CIC database

 ### Building the image